AnyBlok/anyblok-book/en/03_blok/03_create_model.md

         )
 ```

-Then implement the new model creating a new python module.
+Then we implement the new model creating a new python module.

 ```python
 # file: rooms_booking/room/room.py